apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 - [Root mean squared error (RMSE)](https://mxnet.apache.org/versions/1.6/api/python/docs/api/metric/index.html#mxnet.metric.RMSE)

-Now, you will define two arrays for a dummy binary class classification example.
+Now, you will define two arrays for a dummy binary classification example.

 ```python
 # Vector of likelihoods for all the classes